pivotal/docs-tap/scst-scan/creating-scan-policy-template.hbs.md

 Policy enforcement is not inbuilt in SCST - Scan 2.0.
 It can be achieved by creating a `ClusterImageTemplate` that stamps out a Tekton `TaskRun` that evaluates the vulnerabilities and enforces the policy set.
-A sample of the task and cluster image template are provided in this topic.
+A sample of the task run and cluster image template are provided in this topic.

 ## Prerequisites for the task run

 The `TaskRun` queries the metadata store to get the list of vulnerabilities for the image.
-To authenticate with the MDS (Metadata Store) API an accessToken and certificate are needed.
+To authenticate with the MDS (Metadata Store) API, an accessToken and certificate are needed.
 Complete the following steps:

 1. Build an image that contains `curl` and `jq`.
 This image is used by the task run.